 Showing that you're willing to push yourself by taking rigorous classes in high school can help when you're applying to college.
-In fact, the level of courses you take now is one of the first things colleges look at.
+The level of courses you take now is one of the first things colleges look at.

-In addition, college courses, IB classes and exams, and AP Exams may lead to college credit and advanced placement in college.
-This means you may be able to skip some basic college courses and move directly into interesting advanced classes.
-This also may allow you to free up enough time to pursue a double major or to study abroad.
+In addition, college courses, IB classes and exams, and AP Exams may lead to college credit, advanced placement, or both in college.
+This means you may be able to skip some basic college courses and move directly into interesting, advanced classes.
+This also may allow you to free up enough time to pursue a double major or study abroad.

 Take the Plunge

-Once you've decided to challenge yourself with honors or college-level courses, talk with your school counselor, a teacher or the school principal.
-He or she can help you get information about a course's workload, any preparation you might need and the way to sign up for this type of class.
+Once you decide to challenge yourself with honors or college-level courses, talk with your school counselor, teacher, or principal.
+They can help you get information about a course's workload, any preparation you might need, and how to sign up for this type of class.